kamilazdybal/pykitPIV/docs/preliminaries/randomization.rst

 *********************

-The same experimental setting, which by default is randomized between some minimum and maximum value, can also be set to a fixed value for all :math:`n` images.
+The same experimental setting, which by default is randomized between some minimum and maximum value, can also be set to a fixed value for all :math:`N` images.
 This can be accomplished by setting that parameter to an ``int`` or a ``float`` instead of a ``tuple``.

 For example, when: